EURion constellation

-The EURion constellation (Pattern type 1) is made up of five rings.
+The Eurion constellation (Pattern type 1) is made up of five rings.

 The EURion constellation (also known as Omron rings or doughnuts) is a pattern of symbols incorporated into a number of secure documents such as banknotes, cheques, and ownership title certificate designs worldwide since about 1996.
-It is added to help imaging software detect the presence of such a document in a digital image.
-Such software can then block the user from reproducing such documents to prevent counterfeiting using color photocopiers.
+It is added to help imaging software to detect the presence of such a document in a digital image, or scanners to detect such a document being scanned.
+The software or scanner can then block the user from reproducing such documents to prevent counterfeiting using color photocopiers.